AudioVisualEmotionChallenge/AVEC2018/scripts_GES/README_GES.md

 - Go in the Pred folder
 - Type "python Pred.py ARGS"
 - If you don't put any argument the multimodal prediction will launch.
+- If you don't put "full" or "--full", the predictions will only use SVR
 - Otherwise you can put a number for the modality (for the number correspondance, type "python Pred.py help")
 - You can add the option "debug" or "--debug" if you want a higher verbose level
+- You can add "full" or "--full" if you want to test linear model on the predictions (the script may take up to 24h)

 #HOW TO SET UP YOUR SCRIPT WITH YOUR GOLD STANDARD